Consensys/doc.gnark/docs/HowTo/serialize.md

 cs.ReadFrom(&buf)
 ```

-!!!important
+!!! important

-    Constraint systems (`R1CS` and `SparseR1CS`, for `Groth16` and `PLONK`) are currently using the `cbor` serialization protocol.
+    Constraint systems (`R1CS` and `SparseR1CS`, for `Groth16` and `PLONK`) currently use the `cbor`
+    serialization protocol.

     Other `gnark` objects, like `ProvingKey`, `VerifyingKey` or `Proof` contains elliptic curve points,
     and use a binary serialization protocol, allowing [point compression](#compression).

-    We strongly discourage to uses another protocol as, for security reasons, deserialization must also perform curve and subgroup checks.
+    We strongly discourage to using another protocol, because for security reasons, deserialization must
+    also perform curve and subgroup checks.

 ## Compression

-Elliptic curve points, which are the main citizens of `ProvingKey`, `VerifyingKey` or `Proof` objects can be compressed by storing only the `X` coordinate, and a parity bit.
+Elliptic curve points, which are the main citizens of `ProvingKey`, `VerifyingKey` or `Proof`
+objects can be compressed by storing only the `X` coordinate, and a parity bit.
+This divides the

-This divides by two the needed `bytes` to represent these objects.

-This comes at a **significant CPU cost** on the deserialization side.
+required `bytes` that represent these objects by two, but comes at a significant CPU cost on the
+deserialization side.

 These objects implement `io.WriterRawTo`, which doesn't use point compression.